relevance/rails-template/README.md

 'Template developers' -- folks working on this project -- run rails_app_composer and choose which recipes to bake into the template.rb file it outputs.

-This template.rb file is then consumed by application developers external to this project who want to choose, e.g. a Heroku stack vs an EC2 stack, via 'rails new'.
+This template.rb file is then consumed by external application developers wishing to jumpstart a new rails app by choosing, e.g. a Heroku stack vs an EC2 stack.

 ## Current state of this code